 Biomedical Concentration Information

 The Biomedical Sciences Concentration will provide a path for undergraduate students enrolled in the Bachelor of Health Sciences (B.H.Sc.) program interested in pursuing biomedical research at the graduate level, and a more comprehensive foundation in biomedical sciences for those pursuing careers in the health sector.
 This Concentration will provide students with an interdisciplinary experience involving both the biological and social sciences, but also with a new way to prepare for graduate or professional studies in biomedical disciplines.
-Check out the Biomedical Sciences Concentration planning page.
+Check out the Biomedical Sciences Concentration planning page (pre 2018 enrollment) and the *NEW* Biomedical Sciences Concentration planning page for the post September 2018 enrollment.

 The Concentration will focus on the mechanisms of disease and will provide an opportunity to experience how this is approached specifically through biomedical laboratory experience.